Call 2014: Projects

 Organizations from other countries can only participate as subcontractors or collaborating partners in projects.

 Type of organisation

-Normally up to 60 percent of the eligible costs of the project can be covered by the EU contribution.
+Normally 60 percent of the eligible costs of the project can be covered by the EU contribution.
 Given the complementary and motivational nature of EU grants, at least 40 percent of project costs must be funded from partners' sources such as staff costs pertaining to national officials and other external resources.